AWhetter/pathseq/doc/source/quickstart.rst

     >>> seq_c == seq_d
     False

-Path sequences are an ordered set of file paths.
+Path sequences are an ordered sequence of file paths.
-So two sequences with different strings that represent the same set of file paths are treated as equal.
+So two sequences with different strings that represent the same sequence of file paths, in the same order, are treated as equal.

 .. code-block:: pycon